 Locals are partial to this Monmouth County town built on the banks of the Navesink River, which brings together art, culture, local boutiques, and excellent restaurants.
 Head to Broad Street for things to do, like pottery painting at A Time to Kiln, showing kids the ways of Ms. PacMan at Yestercades, and visiting the cult movie favorite, Jay and Silent Bob’s Secret Stash store.
 Steps away from downtown Red Bank is the historic Count Basie Theater, where legendary performers have been on stage since 1926, including Tony Bennet, Bruce Springsteen, and Ringo Starr.
 If you don’t catch a performance, a stop by to learn about the history of the theater and jazz legend Count Basie (a former Red Bank resident) is a must.
-For food, check out the Good Karma Vegan Cafe, the JBJ Soul Kitchen (run by Jon Bon Jovi Foundation), where you can volunteer, donate, and eat, and Juanito’s for authentic Mexican dishes.
+For food, check out the Good Karma Vegan Cafe, the JBJ Soul Kitchen (run by the Jon Bon Jovi Foundation), where you can volunteer, donate, and eat, and Juanito’s for authentic Mexican dishes.

 What do you think is one of the best downtowns in NJ?